-How creative are we?
+How creative and innovative are Australian managers?
 The Creative Leadership Forum believes the answer to this question is critical to the future viability of the Australian economy.
-Creativity and innovation are drivers behind the creation of value in organizations and this concept holds true for nations as well.
+Creativity and innovation are the drivers behind the creation of value in organizations.
+This concept holds true for nations as well.

-We surveyed the Australian workforce to determine how they see creativity and innovation in the workplace.
-Our results show that more needs to be done to harness the creative power of employees and managers.
-We found that the majority of the workforce sees themselves as creative and believe their organizations have the capability to innovate.
-However, there is a disconnect between professional and personal creativity as most employees are unsure how their individual creativity can best benefit their organisation and often do not feel empowered to apply their creativity at work.
+We surveyed Australian managers at all levels to determine how they see creativity and innovation in the workplace.
+Our results show that more needs to be done to harness the creative power of managers and their reports.
+We found that the majority of the managers see themselves as creative and believe their organizations have the capability to innovate.
+However, there is a disconnect between professional and personal creativity as most managers are unsure how their individual creativity can best benefit their organisation and often do not feel empowered to apply their creativity at work.

-Creative leadership programmes abound but they are not producing the results that most organisations would like to see.
-The workforce feels they have the potential but lack the tools and environment to harness their creativity.
+Creative leadership programmes are in place, yet they are not producing the results that most organisations would like to see.
+Managers feel they have the potential but lack the tools and environment to harness their creativity.